18F/ekip/README.md

 ## Getting Started

-1. Clone this repository locally
+1. Clone this repository locally.
 2. Ensure you have [Vagrant](https://www.vagrantup.com/) installed.
+3. Bring up your virtual machine from the same directory you've cloned the repository to using `vagrant up`.
+4. You'll need to edit the  aws.amazon.example file and replace it with your own AWS instance information.
+Be sure to include this file in .gitignore before posting changes back to Github.
+Once you've made your changes, rename the file to aws-staging.json.
-3. From the directory you've cloned this repository in to, run `sh charmander.sh serve` to get started.
+5. From the directory you've cloned this repository in to, run `sh charmander.sh serve` to get started.

 This will start a process which monitors both Jekyll and your static assets for changes, and will automatically generate everything any time a change is made and notify your browser to refresh the page.
 The command line will return something like this: